DyDiff: Long-Horizon Rollout via Dynamics Diffusion for Offline Reinforcement Learning: Dynamics Diffusion ( )

 \begin{assumption} Given two state sequences $\tau_{s,1}$ and $\tau_{s,2}$, the distance between corresponding action sequences induced by $\pi$ is bounded as $\max_t \TV(\pi(\tau_{a}|\tau_{s,1}) \| \pi(\tau_{a}|\tau_{s,2})) \le C_\pi \max_t \|\tau_{s,1} - \tau_{s,2}\|$, where $C_\pi$ is a constant. \end{assumption}

-\assum{assum3} is very similar to the condition of \theo{thm1}, but the difference in the action sequence is considered.
-Intuitively, the error of the non-autoregressive model is spread among the whole trajectory, thus the change in the action sequence will not lead to a significant difference in the state sequence. \assum{assum4} reflects the smoothness of the policy.
-Now, we derive how the distance between $\tau_{s,d}^{(k)}$ and $\tau_s$ changes over iterations.
-The error of the initial state sequence $\tau_{s,m}$ is given by \lm{lemma1} in \ap{app:proof}, i.e., $L\epsilon_m$.
+\cref{assum3} is very similar to the condition outlined in \cref{thm1}, but it also takes into account the difference in the action sequences.
+Intuitively, the error of the non-autoregressive model is distributed across the entire trajectory, which suggests the change in the action sequence will not result in significant differences in the state sequence.
+In another word, the diffusion dynamics model is smooth with regard to the action condition.
+Also, \cref{assum4} reflects the smoothness of the policy.
+Please refer to \cref{sec:assum} for detailed explanation to the assumptions.

+Now, we derive how the distance between $\tau_{s,d}^{(k)}$ and $\tau_s$ evolves over iterations.
+The error of the initial state sequence $\tau_{s,m}$ is given by \cref{lemma1} in \cref{app:proof}, specifically $L\epsilon_m$.
 Then, the error of the initial action sequence is